 MORE INFORMATION: http://ecoblocksandtiles.co.ke/

 A waste system as globalized as ours means that your trash rarely stays in one place.
-Rather, trash from developed countries has been landing in developing countries for years, where there are vibrant, informal industries that sort & recycle the waste in often exploitative systems.
+Rather, trash from developed countries has been landing in developing countries for years, where there are vibrant, informal industries that sort and recycle the waste in often exploitative systems.

 These waste pickers typically recover only high-value plastics, like those in milk jugs or water bottles.
 However, because soft plastic like chip bags and chocolate wrappers do not have a financial value, these networks do not have an incentive to intercept it from the environment.
 It is said that 26% of plastic is currently profitable to recycle.
 The remaining Low-value plastic (LVP) is indiscriminately dumped, often in nature.